This article was originally an answer to a member of Quora, the Q&A site at which I am a columnist. I am active in bitcoin and computer networks.

 But a switch is much better.
 It supports the maximum negotiated speed of each 2-way connection without slowing down any other connection.
 So, for example, if port 5 is connected to port 2, it does not impact port 7 which is connected to the WAN/Internet port.

-Large models, like the 48-port unit shown here are typically managed switches and support Power-over-Ethernet.
+Large models, like a HP J9147A or a 48-port unit shown here are typically managed switches and support Power-over-Ethernet.
 These costly enterprise features are not needed in a home or small office.
 In my opinion, the more important operational features have all become inexpensive and mainstream: auto-sense, auto negotiate, auto-fall back, jumbo frame, power save, and more.